Exhibits

 Mobile Museum of Tolerance

-The daily presentations will be ongoing throughout the day, starting at: 10am, 11:30am, 1:30pm, 3pm, 4:30pm, and 6pm.
+The presentations will be ongoing throughout the day, starting at: 10am, 11:30am, 1:30pm, 3pm, 4:30pm, and 6pm.

 The Mobile Museum of Tolerance offers a world-class learning experience, utilizing innovative technology and interactive lessons to bring its message of tolerance directly to schools and communities nationwide.
 The MMOT aims to inspire people of all ages and backgrounds to promote human dignity by empowering them to raise their voices to combat antisemitism, bullying, racism, hate, and intolerance.